Ziy1-Tan/Ziy1-Tan/README.md

 I focus on Cloud Infra.

 - You can ask me about storage, high-performance networking.
-- I worked in the Kunpeng virtualization @Huawei, using SPDK, FUSE, virtio-fs, and NVMe-oF to pushdown the storage onto SmartNICs and connect it to remote storage clusters.
-Like [NVIDIA DOCA VFS](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/doca/containers/doca_vfs?version=1.5.0-doca3.2.0) and [IBM DPFS](https://github.com/IBM/DPFS).
+- I worked in the Kunpeng virtualization team @Huawei, using SPDK, FUSE, Virtio-FS, and NVMe-oF to pushdown the storage I/O onto DPUs and connect it to remote storage clusters.
+Like [NVIDIA® BlueField® DOCA SNAP Virtio-fs](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/doca/containers/doca_vfs?version=1.5.0-doca3.2.0) and [IBM/DPFS](https://github.com/IBM/DPFS).
 - Currently at @Tencent, working on a cloud virtualization platform.

 I've also contributed improvements to Ray Serve and OpenClaw.